MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 ---
 title: Configure your app in Microsoft Entra ID
-description: Describes configuring your bot or message extension app with Microsoft Entra ID for enabling SSO. ms.topic: how-to ms.localizationpriority: high
+description: Learn to configure your bot or message extension app with Microsoft Entra ID for enabling SSO.
+Learn to configure messaging endpoint and OAuth connection. ms.topic: how-to ms.localizationpriority: high
 ---